protolambda/zrnt/README.md

 ### Conformance testing

-Passing all spec-tests is primary goal to build and direct the Eth 2.0 fuzzing effort.
+Passing all spec-tests is the primary goal to build and direct the Eth 2.0 fuzzing effort.

 ### Minimal client